jiazheng-xing/TryOn-Adapter/README.md

 ## Data Preparation
 1. The VITON-HD dataset serves as a benchmark.
 Download [VITON-HD](https://github.com/shadow2496/VITON-HD) dataset.

 2. In addition to above content, some other preprocessed conditions are in use in TryOn-Adapter.
 The preprocessed data could be downloaded, respectively.
+The detail information and code see [data_preparation/README.md](data_preparation/README.md).

    |Content|Google|Baidu|
    |---|---|---|